Gnomey123/bwbio/README.md

 Environment variables:
 - CNG_KEY_NAME: override the CNG key name (default: bw-bio)
 - BW_KEY_DIR: override where encrypted user keys are stored

-## Caveats and security notes

-- Windows Hello provides authentication only, not encryption; any local process with access to the TPM key can attempt decryption after user presence.
-- No code audit; cryptography may be flawed.
-Treat as experimental.
-- Native Messaging manifest and registry registration are manual at this stage.

 ## Credits